The New Aesthetics: Is Your Artwork Really Necessary?

-The book's provocative stance and continued emphasis on materiality contribute to its overall impact and distinctiveness within the context of the New Aesthetics discourse.

 Clive Head

-Although not explicitly identified as part of the New Aesthetics movement, both Clive Head's paintings and writings embody its underlying philosophy.
-In particular, Head's introduction to John Russell Taylor's book "Exactitude" highlights the importance for realist painters to move beyond relying solely on the camera and instead engage directly with the physical world around them.
-Head extends this viewpoint to encompass non-realist painters as well, reflecting Paraskos's inclusive approach within the New Aesthetic framework.
-For both Paraskos and Head, this direct engagement with the physical world is seen as the only legitimate way for art to be relevant in the contemporary context.
-They use the term 'actuality' to describe this concept, emphasizing the importance of physically doing something in the present moment as a means of engaging with the here and now.
-This stands in contrast to the mere representation of past philosophical or critical concepts, or the replication of past imagery, such as in photography.
+Although not explicitly identified as part of the New Aesthetics movement, both Clive Head's paintings and writings embody its philosophy.
+Head's introduction to John Russell Taylor's book Exactitude calls for realist painters to move beyond their reliance on the camera and instead engage directly with the physical world around them.
+Head extends this viewpoint to include non-realist painters as well.
+Both Paraskos and Head argued that direct, physical, and in-the-moment engagement with the material world, a concept they called "actuality," was the only legitimate way for art to be relevant in contemporary times.

 Alan Pocaro

-Alan Pocaro's formal involvement in the New Aesthetics movement began in 2010 through correspondence with Paraskos.
-Their collaboration was further solidified through a joint teaching session held via internet video link in early 2011, where Paraskos and Pocaro instructed students at Miami University.
-Alongside his teaching position at the Art Academy of Cincinnati, Pocaro had already been writing articles for the Cincinnati-based art magazine AEQAI, in which he developed a parallel philosophy of art similar to the one proposed by Paraskos and Head.
-This is evident in several of his writings for AEQAI, including his assertion that the discourse of art is not an unrestricted realm where anything goes, but rather, as Paraskos suggests in his book "Regeneration," an activity with specific parameters.
+Alan Pocaro's formal involvement in the New Aesthetics movement began in 2010, first through correspondence with Paraskos and then an online joint teaching session in early 2011 for students at Miami University.
+Alongside his teaching position at the Art Academy of Cincinnati, Pocaro had written articles for the Cincinnati-based art magazine AEQAI, in which he developed a parallel philosophy of art similar to the one proposed by Paraskos and Head.
+This is evident in several of his writings for AEQAI, including his assertion that the discourse of art is not a free-for-all but rather, as Paraskos suggests in his book "Regeneration," an activity with specific parameters.

 Robert Neffson

-Robert Neffson is an American painter who has engaged in a longstanding correspondence with Clive Head regarding the role of realism in contemporary art.
-Their letters cover various topics, with a particular focus on the creative process and the emerging concepts of the New Aesthetic.
+Robert Neffson, an American painter, had an ongoing correspondence with Head about topics including the role of realism in contemporary art, the creative process, and many of the emerging concepts of the New Aesthetic.
 A selection of these exchanges was published in "Clive Head and Robert Neffson" (London: Marlborough Fine Art, 2007).
-Neffson has also discussed ideas related to the New Aesthetic with Michael Paraskos.
-Neffson's artwork reflects many of these principles, notably his personal involvement with the depicted spaces and his expressive perspective.
-His paintings capture reality while also extrapolating elements to evoke specific emotional responses from viewers.
+Neffson has also discussed ideas about the New Aesthetic with Paraskos.
+Neffson's artwork shows evidence of some of these principles, such as his personal involvement with the spaces he depicts and his expressive perspective.
+His paintings extrapolate elements of reality to create specific emotional responses from viewers.